-DIET
+1. DIET

-- Begin with clear liquids and light foods (jellos, soups, etc.) - Progress to your normal diet if you are not nauseated
+- Begin with clear liquids and light foods (Jell-O, soups, etc.) - Progress to your normal diet if you are not nauseated.

-WOUND CARE
+2. WOUND CARE

-- Maintain your operative dressing, loosen bandage if swelling of the elbow, wrist, or hand occurs - It is normal for the shoulder to bleed and swell following surgery if blood soaks through the bandage, do not become alarmed reinforce with additional dressing - Remove surgical dressing on the second post-operative day if minimal drainage is present, apply band-aids over incisions and change daily - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your sling starting the day after surgery - NO immersion of operative arm (i.e. bath)
+- Maintain your operative dressing, loosen bandage if swelling of the elbow, wrist, or hand occurs. - It is normal for the shoulder to bleed and swell following surgery if blood soaks through the bandage, do not become alarmed - reinforce with additional dressing - Remove surgical dressing on the 3rd post-operative day if minimal drainage is present, apply Band-Aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your sling starting the day after surgery NO immersion of operative arm (i.e. bath). - Once operative dressing has been removed (3rd postop day) you may shower letting soap and water run over the incision.
+Do not scrub the area.
+Pat dry and keep would clean.

-MEDICATIONS
+3. MEDICATIONS

-- Pain medication is injected into the wound and shoulder joint during surgery this will wear off within 8-12 hours - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle - Primary Medication = Norco (Hydrocodone) - Take 1 2 tablets every 4 6 hours as needed - o Max of 12 pills per day - o Plan on using it for 2 to 5 days, depending on level of pain - Do NOT take additional Tylenol (Acetaminophen) while taking Norco - Common side effects of the pain medication are nausea, drowsiness, and constipation - to decrease the side effects, take medication with food. - If constipation occurs, consider taking an over-the-counter laxative - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed - Do not drive a car or operate machinery while taking the narcotic medication - Ibuprofen 400-600mg (i.e. Advil) may be taken in between the narcotic pain medication to help smooth out the post-operative 'peaks and valleys', reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage.
+- Pain medication is injected into the wound and shoulder joint during surgery - this will wear off within 8-12 hours. - Most patients will require some narcotic pain medication for a short period of time - this can be taken as per directions on the bottle - Primary Medication = Norco (Hydrocodone) - Take 1 2 tablets every 4 6 hours as needed - Max of 12 pills per day - o Plan on using it for 2 to 5 days, depending on level of pain - Do NOT take additional Tylenol (Acetaminophen) while taking Norco - Common side effects of the pain medication are nausea, drowsiness, and constipation to decrease the side effects, take medication with food. - If constipation occurs, consider taking an over-the-counter laxative. - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed. - Do not drive a car or operate machinery while taking the narcotic medication - Ibuprofen 400-600mg (i.e. Advil) may be taken in between the narcotic pain medication to help smooth out the post-operative 'peaks and valleys', reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage.

-ACTIVITY
+4. ACTIVITY

-- When sleeping or resting, inclined positions (i.e. reclining chair) and a pillow under the forearm for support may provide better comfort - Do not engage in activities which increase pain/swelling (lifting or any repetitive above shoulder level activities) over the first 7-10 days following surgery - Avoid long periods of sitting (without arm supported) or long distance traveling for 2 weeks

-- NO driving until instructed otherwise by physician - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable
+- When sleeping or resting, inclined positions (i.e. reclining chair) and a pillow under the forearm for support may provide better comfort. - Do not engage in activities which increase pain/swelling (lifting or any repetitive above shoulder level activities) over the first 7-10 days following surgery - Avoid long periods of sitting (without arm supported) or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.